Axurios/MD_tdlog/README.md

 ## How to use it ?
 **run the main.py**

-right-click on the "diapo.md" file and "Open Preview" to view our presentation of this project.
+you can see our presentation as a markdown file directly on github by clicking *presentation.md* or in vscode right-click on the "diapo.md" file and "Open Preview" to view our presentation of this project.
 (might need marp extension on vscode)

 Before running main.py, please ensure that you have a virtual environment ready